 Condominium users are also entitled to hold national service project resources.
 Mixing usage between both mechanisms is very straightforward.
-Jobs are submitted to the system via PBS scripts in the normal way.
-A condo or project can provide the hours simply be changing the account following the -A directive to a project code or the condo code as listed in the above table e.g. using the University of Limerick Condo #PBS -A ul01
+Jobs are submitted to the system via submission scripts in the normal way.
+A condo or project can provide the hours simply be changing the account following the -A directive to a project code or the condo code as listed in the above table e.g. using the University of Limerick Condo #SBATCH -A ul01

 - The HEIs save on procurement overheads for the equipment.